longjohnsilver1999/longjohnsilver1999/README.md

 🔭 I’m currently working on NodeJs, ReactjS and multiple other tech

-🌱 I’m currently learning TypeScript,NextJs and python
+🌱 I’m currently learning TypeScript and python

 👯 I’m looking to collaborate on any project and to learn new things from developers..